zealsprince/lc-malfunctions/README.md

 ### Atomic Misalignment / Teleporter Malfunction ###

 This malfunction causes teleporters to become temporarily unavailable during an expedition.

 It has a high chance of happening moments after landing but can also happen over the course of an expedition at a random moment.
+A warning after triggering is given to all players.

+### Electromagnetic Disturbance / Communication Malfunction ###

+This malfunction causes the communication and map systems to fail during an expedition.

-A warning after landing is given.
-Ship teleporters are either disabled immediately or after a random interval.
+Ship terminal and map displays are either disabled immediately or after a random interval.
+Walkie talkies lose functionality as well.
+A warning after triggering is given to all players.

+### Crackdown Protocol / Door Malfunction ###

+This malfunction causes the ship door to remain closed until 11pm.
+The door controls are disabled as well.

+A warning after triggering is given to all players.

 ### Core Surge / Power Malfunction ###